Qlik Sense vs. Power BI — The big BI tool comparison

 Compare Qlik and Power BI in our structured comparison — with all features, benefits & application scenarios at a glance.

-Power BI or Qlik Sense — Which BI tool is better?
+Which BI tool is better?

 Qlik Sense and Microsoft Power BI are among the world's leading business intelligence solutions.
 Both tools offer extensive functions for data analysis, but differ significantly in their technology, integration, and orientation.

-In this comparison, you will receive a neutral, structured evaluation — as a decision-making aid for BI & IT managers who are looking for the right tool for their company.
+In this comparison, you will receive a neutral, structured evaluation, as a decision-making aid for BI & IT managers who are looking for the right tool for their company.

-What is Qlik Sense?
-What is Power BI?
+What are Qlik Sense and Power BI?

 Qlik Sense

-Learn more about Qlik SenseFunnel AI
+Learn more about Qlik SensePower BI

 Learn more about Power BIDirect comparison of BI tool functions